alperozisik/k8s-basic-workshop/doc/03-create-cluster.md

 ```
 Let's break down some of the arguments:
 - `--pod-network-cidr` network of the pods.
 The value provided here is to be compatible with the networking plugin
-- `--service-cidr` network of the k8s internal services.
-The value provided here is to be compatible with the networking plugin
+- `--service-cidr` When services are created in Kubernetes, they are assigned a VIP from the specified.
+Should not overlap with the pod network or any other networks in use within your cluster.
 - `--apiserver-advertise-address` Private IP address of the master node.
 This IP should  be accessible by other nodes in the same cluster.
 If there are more than single adapter, this is required. `$(ifconfig ens3 | grep "inet " | awk '{print $2}')` automatically getting the IP address from the network interface.
 - `--cri-socket` which container runtime that we are going to use